hyperledger/bevel/docs/source/developer/quorum-ansible.md

 Roles in ansible are a combination of logically inter-related tasks.

 To deploy the quorum network, run the deploy-network.yaml in `blockchain-automation-framework\platforms\quorum\configuration\`
-The roles included in the file are as follows.
+The roles included in the file are as follows:

 ## **check/k8_component